This post may contain affiliate links. For more information, see our privacy policy.

 Café Tips for making this Sea-Salted Pumpkin Praline Tart

-- As mentioned above, this tart can be made in a 9,10 or 11-inch tart pan (with removable bottoms).
+- As mentioned above, this tart can be made in a 9 or10-inch tart pan (with removable bottoms).
 The crust will vary in thickness depending on the size.
-Also, if you make the tart in a 9 or 10-inch pan you will have a little leftover pumpkin filling.
+You will have a little leftover pumpkin filling.
 I like to spray a ramekin with non-stick cooking spray and fill it with the extra pumpkin mixture.
 I bake it right on the cookie sheet next to the tart.
 It makes a delicious dessert that can come in handy for gluten-free guests or simply a treat for the cook!

-- Tart pans are wonderful for so many recipes both sweet and savory.
-You can find 9-inch, 10-inch or 11-inch tart pans online.
+- Tart pans are wonderful for so many recipes, both sweet and savory.
+You can find 9-inch and 10-inch tart pans online.

 - I mention this in the tart shell recipe but I'll say it again.
 Be sure to spray the tart pan with non-stick spray and line it with a round of parchment paper before pressing in the filling to ensure easy removal after the tart is baked.